websightful/django-gdpr-cookie-consent-docs/src/getting-started.md

 ### 7. Check if your setup is correct

-Check the correctness of your configuration with:
+Check the correctness of your configuration with the following:

 ```shell
 (venv)$ python manage.py check gdpr_cookie_consent